 COVID-19 and the production of statistics

-Due to the coronavirus illness (COVID-19) disruption, it would seem that this is now starting to affect the quality and coverage of some of our statistics, such as an increase in non-submissions for some datasets.
+Due to the coronavirus illness (COVID-19) disruption, it would seem that this is now starting to affect the quality and coverage of some of our statistics, such as an increase in non-submissions for some datasets including IAPT.
 We are also starting to see some different patterns in the submitted data.
-For IAPT, whilst the number of submitters remains unchanged, there is a significant change in the rates for recovery and improvement for this month compared to the last 12 months.
+For IAPT, there is a significant change in the rates for recovery and improvement compared to the last 12 months.
 Therefore, data should be interpreted with care over the COVID-19 period.
 For the duration of the COVID-19 period, we are now doing some early reporting to help with monitoring of any impact using provisional IAPT data.
-A link to this is available in the Related links below.

 As part of the IAPT Version 2.0 changes, we are reviewing our publication outputs and looking to redesign our Power BI Dashboards.
 If you would like to provide input into the redesign and provide any feedback before the new dashboards go live, please contact us via email: [email protected]